0122345/ashimwe/README.md

 ## THIS IS ACTUAL MY FIRST  README AS WELL AS PORTIFOLIO

-1.IT's consist of almost six html pages,including:
+1.IT's consist of almost six major html pages,including:
 .index
 .education
 .Recent_news
 .area
 .blog
 .contact_me
+.and other more

 2 IT has also css files for clarification it is explained in the table below: